Posted: 15th November 2021

 You can contact them by calling 0303 123 1113.

 Or go online to www.ico.org.uk/concerns (please note we can not be responsible for the content of external websites)

 If you are based outside the UK, you have the right to lodge your complaint with the relevant data protection regulator in your country of residence.

 12. Any questions?

 We hope this Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.

-If you have any questions that have not been covered, please contact a member of our Compliance Team who will be pleased to help you:
+If you have any questions that have not been covered, please contact our Data Protection Office Peter Marrs who will be pleased to help you: